Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How long does Tenormin take to work for blood pressure and angina?
+How long does atenolol take to start working?